 Ritsuko joined the Department of Politics and Society as Lecturer in Sociology in August 2017.
-She has an MA in Social History from the University of Essex and a DPhil in Sociology from the University of Sussex.
-Prior to coming to Winchester, Ritsuko worked at the University of Sussex and Imperial College London.
-She is also a Principal Research Fellow at the Policy Studies Institute and a Visiting Research Fellow at the University of Tokyo.
-She teaches Sociology modules on disability, substance use, and the environment.
+She has a DPhil in Sociology from the University of Sussex, and a PG Cert in Sociology and an MA in Social History from the University of Essex.
+Prior to coming to Winchester, Ritsuko worked at the University of Sussex, Imperial College London, and Policy Studies Institute.
+She is also a Research Fellow at the University of Tokyo.
+She teaches Sociology modules on the environment, disability and substance.

 Peer-reviewed journal articles

 - Shaw, I. and Ozaki, R. (2016) ‘Emergent practices of an environmental standard’, Science, Technology, and Human Values, 41, 219-242.

 - Shaw, I. and Ozaki, R. (2015) ‘Performing accountability: Making environmental credentials visible in housing design’, Energy Policy, 87, 136-139.

 - Ozaki, R. and Shaw, I. (2014) ‘Entangled practices: governance, sustainable technologies, and energy consumption’, Sociology, 48(3), 590-605.

 - Ozaki, R., Shaw, I. and Dodgson, M. (2013) ‘The co-production of “sustainability”: negotiated practices and the Prius’, Science, Technology and Human Values, 38(4), 518-540.

 - Shaw, I. and Ozaki, R. (2013), ‘Energy provision and housing development: re-thinking professional and technological relations’, Energy Policy, 60, 427-430.